nescirem/nescirem.github.io/source/_posts/a-time-domain-finite-volume-method-approach-for-the-simulation-of-sound-propagation-in-porous-half-space-medium.md

 Fig.10.
 Pressure contours at different times for a triangular porous material barrier with flow resistivity $\sigma=2000\ Pa\cdot{}s\cdot{}m^{-2}​$ (a).
 13 ms (b).
 23 ms.

-Fig.9 illustrate how sound waves propagate over the single rigid barrier, and Fig.10 shows sound waves penetrate the porous material barrier.
-To determine the relative sound pressure levels and compare with the FDTD and analytical solutions (only rigid case), we performed a free field computation for sound propagation of the same impulse source to obtain sound pressure $p_{free}​$ and then use the following formula to obtain the relative sound pressure level:
+Fig.9 illustrates how sound waves propagate over the single rigid barrier, and Fig.10 shows sound waves penetrate the porous material barrier.
+To determine the relative sound pressure levels and compare with the FDTD and analytical solutions (only rigid case), we performed a free field computation for sound propagation of the same impulse source to obtain sound pressure $p_{free}$ and then use the following formula to obtain the relative sound pressure level:
 $$
 \Delta{L}=10\lg(p/p_{free})^2
 \tag{10}